Home PFAS Lawsuits

 • November 2024:

-A federal judge gave final approval to settlements involving Tyco Fire Products and BASF Corporation.
-Tyco Fire Products will pay $750 million to public water systems over claims that forever chemicals had contaminated drinking water.
-BASF Corporation will pay $316.5 million in a similar settlement.
+Two major PFAS settlements have received final approval from a judge.
+Tyco Fire Products is set to pay $750 million to public water systems over PFAS claims, with BASF Corporation paying $316.5 million in a similar settlement.

 • May 2024:

-BASF Corporation agreed to a settlement worth $316.5 million with a nationwide class of public water systems that found PFAS in their drinking water sources.
-Despite this settlement, BASF didn’t admit liability or wrongdoing.
+BASF Corporation has agreed to a settlement worth $316.5 million with public water systems who claimed that their drinking water was contaminated with PFAS.

 • April 2024:

-Regina Brown filed a lawsuit against 3M and other chemical companies in South Carolina federal court.
-Brown’s complaint said she developed kidney cancer after exposure to PFAS-contaminated drinking water in Pennsylvania.
+Regina Brown has filed a lawsuit against 3M and other chemical companies in South Carolina federal court.
+In her lawsuit, Brown says that she developed kidney cancer after drinking PFAS-contaminated water.

-The EPA announced enforceable limits for six types of PFAS in drinking water: PFOA (four parts per trillion), PFOS (four ppt), PFHxS (10 ppt), PFNA (10 ppt), HFPO-DA (“GenX”) (10 ppt).
-Bipartisan laws have led to the EPA making $21 billion available to address PFAS and other contaminants in drinking water.
+Also this month, the EPA announced enforceable limits for six types of PFAS in drinking water: PFOA (four parts per trillion), PFOS (four ppt), PFHxS (10 ppt), PFNA (10 ppt), HFPO-DA (“GenX”) (10 ppt).

 Please seek the advice of a medical professional before making health care decisions.